Wilson Ramos

-Wilson Abraham Ramos Campos (born August 10, 1987), nicknamed "The Buffalo", is a Venezuelan professional baseball catcher who is currently a free agent and last played in 2021.
-He has played in Major League Baseball (MLB) for the Minnesota Twins, Washington Nationals, Tampa Bay Rays, Philadelphia Phillies, New York Mets, Detroit Tigers, and Cleveland Indians.
+Wilson Abraham Ramos Campos (born August 10, 1987), nicknamed "the Buffalo", is a Venezuelan former professional baseball catcher.
+He played in Major League Baseball (MLB) for the Minnesota Twins, Washington Nationals, Tampa Bay Rays, Philadelphia Phillies, New York Mets, Detroit Tigers, and Cleveland Indians.
 He is a two-time All-Star, and a Silver Slugger Award winner.

 Professional career

 Minnesota Twins

 Ramos signed with the Minnesota Twins as a non-drafted free agent on July 7, 2004.
 He caught 43% of potential base stealers in his minor league career, and had a .987 fielding percentage.
 In 2008, with the Twins' High-A affiliate, the Fort Myers Miracle, he batted .242 with eight home runs and 42 runs batted in (RBIs) in the first half of the 2008 season, helping his team capture the Florida State League first-half West Division title.
 When 2008 Florida State League All-Star catcher James Skelton of the Lakeland Flying Tigers suffered an injury, Ramos was added to the West Division All-Star team, joining teammates Rob Delaney, Brian Dinkelman, Jeff Manship, Anthony Slama and Danny Valencia.

 Ramos' batting average jumped to .333 in the second half of 2008.
 For the season, he batted .288 with thirteen home runs, and was named to the All FSL Team.
 His 78 RBIs was fourth in the Florida State League.

 Ramos entered the 2009 season ranked as the Twins third best prospect by Baseball America behind Aaron Hicks and Ben Revere, and #71 in all of minor league baseball.
 The Twins added Ramos to their 40-man roster, and invited him to Spring training.
 After which, he was assigned to the Twins' double A Eastern League affiliate, the New Britain Rock Cats.
 He broke his right index finger in May and suffered a hamstring injury in June, forcing him to do a nearly two-month rehab assignment, during which he hit three home runs in five games with the Gulf Coast League Twins.
 Ramos rejoined his team in August, and batted .317 with four home runs and 29 RBIs for the season.